-Our line up code - 3 Whistles

-When I am asked to line up, I:

-- 1. Stop

-- 2. Walk sensibly to my line

-- 3. Silence in the line and wait for adult instructions

-Lunch time

-- I wash my hands before lunch

-- I walk to the dining hall

-- I stay in my seat while I am eating

-- I eat sensibly and converse quietly with the people on my table

-- I leave my table clean and tidy
+Our listening code - Hands Free, Our line up code - 3 Whistles Lunch time Eyes on Me Stop what I am doing Empty hands Look at the member of staff Keep quiet and still Listen to instructions When I am asked to line up, I: 1.
+Stop 2.
+Walk sensibly to my line 3.
+Silence in the line and wait for adult instructions I wash my hands before lunch I walk to the dining hall I stay in my seat while I am eating I eat sensibly and converse quietly with the people on my table I leave my table clean and tidy